 Socializing your recognition program is critical when it comes to making it successful in a hybrid workplace.
 When we're not all physically together, we need the opportunity to connect in other ways.
 In most cases, this means through digital communication channels.

-Offering exciting, shareable, and buzzworthy rewards—and giving employees the platforms to talk about them—is key to recognition program success in the hybrid workplace.
+Offering exciting, shareable, and buzzworthy rewards—and giving employees the platforms to talk about them—is key to employee recognition program success in the hybrid workplace.
 Below are a few other considerations:

 How do we navigate a high-growth environment in the new hybrid workplace?

-Watch this 20-min session on the priority role that employee recognition plays in fostering wellbeing, inclusivity, and flexibility/choice.
+Watch this 20-min session on the priority role that remote employee recognition plays in fostering wellbeing, inclusivity, and flexibility/choice.

 Connect with our team for a personalized demo of our recognition and rewards platform and see our hand-curated experience menus.Request a demo